MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-datevalue-timevalue.md

 If you type **10/11/2014** into a text-input control named **Startdate**, and then set the [Text](../controls/properties-core.md) property of a label to these formulas:

-- Converting a date from a string in the user's locale and showing the result as a long date.
+- Convert a date from a string in the user's locale and show the result as a long date.

     ```powerapps-dot
     Text( DateValue( Startdate.Text ), DateTimeFormat.LongDate )